camba1/gotemp/README.md

 Note that it takes a couple of minutes for K8s to assign the IP to the ingress.
 As such wait for that happens before moving ahead.

-If this is the first time running the app in Minikube: Grab the address & the host from the result of the command above, and add it to your `/etc/hosts` file.
+Grab the address & the host from the result of the command above, and add it to your `/etc/hosts` file.

 Finally, access app: